HSBNE-Archive/Policy/Rules/Rules.md

     5. If a payment of $100 or more is made by credit-card, the receipt must be signed by any 1 of the following—

-        a.  the president;
+        1.  the president;
-        b.  the secretary;
+        2.  the secretary;
-        c.  the treasurer;
+        3.  the treasurer;
-        d.  any other members of the association who have been authorised by the management committee to hold credit-cards issued by the association.
+        4.  any other members of the association who have been authorised by the management committee to hold credit-cards issued by the association.

     6.  (redacted)